skyss0fly/WelcomeMessage/README.md

 # Instructions:
 - go to plugindata -> WelcomeMessage -> config.yml and edit arguments

-thanks to the following for helping me constrcut this plugin:
+thanks to the following for helping me construct this plugin:
-SOFe
+- SOFe
-Inaa
+- Inaa
-RuzBenzy
+- RuzBenzy